Indiana's Second Chance Law

 In 2016, the Bureau of Justice Statistics reported that over 600,000 people make the transition from prisons to the community each year.
 And today, over 77 million Americans have criminal records.
 That’s 1 in every 3 adults.

 It’s no question that the transition from incarceration to community life is fraught with challenges.
 Background checks are part of many basic life activities, including school, job, and mortgage applications.
 While many employers say they are willing to hire people with criminal records, a study by Devah Pager found that individuals with criminal records are half as likely to receive a callback from a potential employer as those without.
 With the likelihood of unemployment being the highest in the first two years following release, the desperation that comes from a lack of opportunity can undermine an individual’s successful reentry.
-This means new crimes, new bookings, and a return to prison.
+This can mean new crimes, new bookings, and a return to prison.

 But people with criminal records have a lot to offer.
 Pager’s study found that the formerly incarcerated are more likely to be active in the labor market.
 Of the formerly incarcerated, 93% are either employed or actively looking for work.
 Compare this with 84% of the general population.
 The recently incarcerated also have a diverse set of experiences, skills, and perspectives that can add depth to any organization.
 Many have the potential to be valuable contributors to our society.
 But they need a chance.